Filioque: World Council of Churches

-Joint statement of Eastern Orthodox and Roman Catholic theologians
+Joint statement of Catholic and Eastern Orthodox theologians

 The Filioque was discussed at the 62nd meeting of the North American Orthodox–Catholic Theological Consultation, in 2002.
 As a result of these contemporary discussions between both churches, it has been suggested that the orthodox could accept an "economic" filioque that states that the Holy Spirit, who originates in the Father alone, was sent to the Church "through the Son" (as the Paraclete), but it would not be the official orthodox doctrine, but what the Fathers called a theologoumenon, a theological opinion.

 In October 2003, the Consultation issued an agreed statement, The Filioque: a Church-dividing issue?, which provides an extensive review of Scripture, history, and theology.
 The recommendations include: